chazzofalf/better_stable_diffusion_prompts/cline.md

-# Project Context – Detailed
+# Project Context – Detailed Reconstruction Guide

-This document contains the complete source code, documentation, and environment setup instructions for the **better_stable_diffusion_prompts** project.
-It is intended to be a single source of truth that can be used to reconstruct the entire repository from scratch, set up a Python virtual environment, and run the utility exactly as originally designed.
+This document provides a complete snapshot of the **better_stable_diffusion_prompts** repository, enabling a fresh reconstruction of the entire project, including all source files, documentation, and configuration.

 ---